Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 His tone was completely unmalicious, meaning that his words weren’t so much a threat as an alert of future danger to be avoided, like a warning sign on a crumbling cliff edge.

 Eleven was *not* going to be bullied by a deathworld primitive.
-In any case, deathworlders outside the quarantine field were not to be permitted - a rule she could have bent or broken if she wanted… but she didn’t want to.
+In any case, deathworlders outside the quarantine field were not to be permitted - a rule she could have bent or broken if she wanted... but she didn’t want to.

 Internally, she sent a priority alert to planetary security.
 Externally, she squeaked a terrified "...Understood."